My Travel & Photography Guide to Oslo, Norway

 The medieval fortress of Akershus, perched above the Oslofjord waterfront, has stood on this site since the late 13th century.
 The stone walls, towers, and the courtyard within offer some of the most characterful architectural photography in central Oslo — and the views from the fortress ramparts over the harbor, toward Aker Brygge and the fjord, are among the finest elevated positions in the city center.

-📷 Pro Tip: Shoot the fortress exterior from the waterfront below — the stone walls and towers above the harbor at blue hour make a strong long-exposure subject.
+📷 Pro Tip: Shoot the fortress exterior from the waterfront below, where the stone walls and towers above the harbor at blue hour make a strong long-exposure subject with the harbor lights reflected in the water.
 Inside the fortress, the stone courtyard and the archways create leading-line compositions with a 24–50mm.
 From the top of the ramparts, a 70–105mm compresses the harbor, Aker Brygge, and the fjord into a layered cityscape.
 The fortress is best photographed in overcast light when the stone texture is richest, or at golden hour when the warm light falls on the south-facing walls.

 Best time: Overcast light for texture.
 Golden hour for the south-facing walls.
-Admission: Grounds free.
+Access: Grounds free.
 Museum entry approximately NOK 130.
 Open daily.

 Holmenkollen Ski Jump